ddnexus/elastics-doc/source/doc/7-Tutorials/4-Crawl-and-Index.md

 ## Prerequisite

 You need to install the elasticsearch-mapper-attachment plugin.
-That's very easy: (* see the doc https://github.com/elasticsearch/elasticsearch-mapper-attachments)
+That's very easy: (Tiago: see the doc https://github.com/elasticsearch/elasticsearch-mapper-attachments)

-(* add the installation command
+(Tiago: add the installation command

 ## Steps